consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 **DRAFT FOR COMMENT**: To provide feedback on this draft protocol, make a [new issue](https://github.com/consumer-reports-innovation-lab/data-rights-protocol/issues/new) or [pull request](https://github.com/consumer-reports-innovation-lab/data-rights-protocol/pulls) in this repository or you may provide feedback by emailing <b>datarightsprotocol@cr.consumer.org</b>.

-Protocol Changes from 0.7.1 to 0.8:
+Protocol Changes from 0.8 to 0.9:

-- Libsodium signed requests will now be base64 encoded to ensure they can traverse the web safely.
+- Remove obsolete references to JWT/IANA specification for identity attributes in favor of schema.org
+- Specify the shape of Business and Authorized Agent entities in the DRP Service Directory
+- Remove obsolete Data Rights Discovery endpoint (`/.well-known/data-rights.json`)

 ## 1.0 Introduction